Read the post in: 繁體中文

 If you accidentally let them go too mushy, no biggie.
 Don’t throw it out (don’t waste food).
 You can make them into red bean paste as a topping for your pancakes or bread.

-Red bean soup is the first thing comes to my mind when the weather is cold.
+Red bean soup is the first thing that comes to my mind when the weather is cold.
 I’m not sure why, but probably because of the color.
-The dark red of the beans make this soup look so warm and cozy.
+The dark red color of the beans makes this soup look so warm and cozy.

 - Once the rice cooker finishes cooking.
 Let it sit for at least 30 minutes.